-DEOS (Deutsche Orbitale Servicing Mission) is a mission to practice how to complete maintenance tasks – refuelling in particular – that extend the service life of satellites.
-DEOS consists of two satellites, a ‘client’ and a ‘servicer’.
+DEOS (Deutsche Orbitale Servicing Mission) was a mission to practice how to complete maintenance tasks – refuelling in particular – that extend the service life of satellites.
+DEOS consisted of two satellites, a ‘client’ and a ‘servicer’.
 The client acts as the satellite requiring maintenance or disposal.
 The servicer carries out the necessary work on the client.

-The DEOS project will also for the first time demonstrate technologies for the controlled in-orbit disposal of a defective satellite.
+The DEOS project was to be also for the first time demonstrate technologies for the controlled in-orbit disposal of a defective satellite.

-DLR Space Administration announced in September 2012, that Astrium Friedrichshafen will be the prime contractor for the definition phase of the DEOS
+DLR Space Administration announced in September 2012, that Astrium Friedrichshafen was selected as the prime contractor for the definition phase of the DEOS

-The two satellites will be launched together and brought into orbit at a height of 550 kilometres.
+The two satellites were to be launched together and brought into orbit at a height of 550 kilometres.
 According to planning, DEOS was to be ready for launch in 2018, but the project was cancelled after the definition phase.

 |Type / Application:||Satellite servicing|